 Fusner handed me the AN/323 headset, and I put it on.

-“I gave you a direct order, Junior,” Morgan said, his tone one of disbelief, at not only being disobeyed but being ignored as plans went on around him and his officer team.
+“I gave you a direct order, Junior,” Carter said, his tone one of disbelief, at not only being disobeyed but being ignored as plans went on around him and his officer team.

 I turned to speak into the AN/323 headset.

 “Cowboy, you up there?”
-I waited a few seconds, not looking at Morgan, who’d turned to consult with his two lieutenants.
+I waited a few seconds, not looking at Carter, who’d turned to consult with his two lieutenants.

 I could still hear the Skyraiders orbiting high and far away.
 I knew they could stay all day but they didn’t have unlimited ammo or ordnance.
 The Skyraiders were the not only the key to our attack but were all we had for survival if the enemy totally outnumbered us or had brought in heavy ordnance of their own.
 No ground force, including the NVA, wanted to face the planes directly, which meant that every time they came in low, slow and ready to rip and tear the NVA would be as far down or underground as they could get.
 Our moves against the larger heavily armed enemy had to be made when the Skyraiders were on the attack.
 It was fire and maneuver with the planes providing most of the fire.
 It would take a move of about four clicks up the river before we could come under the limited support of the Ontos, and that was if the Marines manning the thing had a clue about how to give us any indirect fire.